Close

 Diphtheria Tetanus Pertussis (DTaP) Vaccine

-This vaccine is a single shot which can protect your baby from three diseases, which can have serious implications for your baby.
+This vaccine is a single shot that can protect your baby from three diseases that can have serious implications for your baby.

 1. Prevents Your Child From